-Some common external minors for departmental majors in recent years have included philosophy, theology, history, anthropology, art history, and modern foreign languages; however, students have also minored in music and completed the pre-medical course sequence.
+Some common external minors for departmental majors in recent years have included philosophy, theology, history, anthropology, art history, and modern foreign languages.
 The undergraduate adviser assists in the selection and assembly of minor programs.
 Current CUA minors and their course requirements are listed under departmental and program headings in the CUA Undergraduate Announcements; minors are also listed in the Advising Handbook of the School of Arts and Sciences.